 To reserve your place in the course, you may either pay the full tuition (above), or make a non-refundable $150 deposit (below).
-Sign up early, spaces are limited!
+Spaces are limited.
 Open to all regardless of experience.
 Fee includes course instruction and materials, site visits, guest speakers, beverages and snacks, design process support from the instructors and the certificate.
 The full balance is due by March 16, 2019 for the Seasonal Schedule Course (6 weekends), and by August 3, 2019 for the Block Schedule Course (9 consecutive days).

 For all payments, you can pay online on this webpage, or mail a check made out to 'Forested' to